CraigWoodcock/GitLab-CICD-Pipelines-and-DevOps/Gatsby-Website-Project/Gatsby-Website-Manual-Deployment/README.md

 3. Now we can push our website to gitlab
   - `git push -u origin main`
   - head to gitlab and refresh the repo to see the files

+## Build the Gatsby Project
+1. we need to build the project
+  - `gatsby build`
+  - This will produce static HTML and JavaScript file
+  - Compress CSS/JavaScript files to reduce download size
+  - It will create a folder called 'public' that we can deploy
+  - It will stop the localhost:8000 connection

+2. CD into public folder to see contents
+  - `cd public` - this is our 'artifact'
+  - `ls`